iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.9-1.0.md

 ### [OPTIONAL] Track the time of user last login via IMAP/POP3

+It's useful if you want to know the time of user last login via IMAP/POP3, and here's the tutorial to implement this.

 * [Track user last login time](./track.user.last.login.html)

 ## For MySQL/MariaDB backends